MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 ### Invite guests

 You can't invite guests from the Office Admin Center or the Exchange Admin Center at this time.
 To invite guests centrally you might consider using the Azure Active Directory B2B collaboration preview.
 For more information, see [About the Azure AD B2B collaboration preview](https://docs.microsoft.com/azure/active-directory/active-directory-b2b-what-is-azure-ad-b2b).

+> [!Note]
+> Yammer Enterprise networks that are in Native Mode or the [EU Geo](manage-security-and-compliance/security-and-compliance.md) do not support network guests.

 ### Edit guest information